 If you’re not sure what hinge/door closer combination you need, you should consult with a company that specializes in commercial doors, like CDF.
 We have experts available that can work with you to find the right equipment for your needs at the right price.

 Kick plates are the thin strips of metal attached to the bottom of doors.
-As the name suggests, kick plates are there to keep your door from being damaged from people kicking or bumping the door with their feet.
+Kick plates prevent door damage from kicks or bumps by feet.
 Adding kick plates to your high-traffic doors isn’t just about keeping the doors scuff-free, though.
-Over time, they’ll keep your door from being weakened by repeated impacts, which can lead to denting, scratching, and further damage.
+Over time, they protect doors from weakening due to repeated impacts, preventing dents, scratches, and damage.

 Installing kick plates is an easy, inexpensive way to preserve the life of your high-traffic door.
 Remember, the more people that pass through the door, the more chances there are that damage or scuffs can occur.

 Doorstops come in a few different forms, from floor-mounted models to varieties that are installed on the wall.
-Generally, a door stop involves a piece of rubber or other resilient material attached to a stainless steel fixture that prevents the door from opening too far and damaging surrounding walls.
+A door stop is a rubber piece on a stainless steel fixture that prevents doors from damaging walls.

 It’s surprisingly easy to forget about doorstops.
 They’re small, and they seem so inconsequential—that is, until the first time the door hits the wall behind it.
-While devices like door closers can help, a determined customer or unthinking employee accidentally cause damage if they aren’t in place.
+Door closers can prevent damage, but their absence risks accidental damage by customers or employees.
 A simple, inexpensive doorstop can prevent those moments from causing large repair expenses.

 When you’re trying to decide on the right doors for your high-traffic zones, contact the experts at CDF.
-We’ll work with you to build the best package for your needs and get it to you fast, no matter what the size of your order may be.
+We'll tailor your order and deliver promptly, regardless of size.